chanimaybruch/chanimaybruch/README.md

 ### Hi!
-I'm Chani Maybruch. :wave: I'm a Data Scientist interested in helping your company achieve its goals!
+I'm Chani Maybruch. :wave: As a Data Scientist I can't wait to help your company achieve its goals!

 I have always been fascinated by data analysis and machine learning.
 Throughout my 15+ years working as an educator and social-organizational psychologist, I have found that the best decisions are research-based and data-driven.